MatyasE/eyetracking/README.md

 # eyetracking
-this text has been made with a help of chatGPT

 <p>This MATLAB program is designed to detect movements of eigenfeatures in an area of interest and plot them with user-added notes. </p>
 Requirements
 <ul>